TL;DR

 Down Dirty: Mindfuck Remix features a vocal sample of a fellow tracker musician Marc Crouch.
 His song ‘Down Dirty’ was a romantic smooth jazz piece, so of course my version tried to be the opposite of that.
 Track 6: Man Gets On Bus was made with fellow college student Michael Kortt – Michael and I made this after trying to find a song off the Fight Club soundtrack while drunk one night, with him saying “put that one on where he gets on the bus!
 I think it’s track 6!” – and of course there’s no song title with that name, nor was it track 6.
 So… I decided to make up a replacement song, with Michael reading out my twisted poem.

 Alongside the thematic edginess, there’s a lot of sonic limit-pushing with this album.
 I was bending Fast Tracker II to extremes, using strange techniques to make the music software to spit out odd sounds; turning sample-data inside-out to make uniquely distorted audio; and breaking all sorts of musical and production conventions to make ‘rude music’ or anti-music.
-While it’s a listen not for the faint-hearted, I look back on this as accidentally complete and unified piece of weird-art.
+While it’s not for the faint-hearted, I look back on this as accidentally complete and unified piece of weird-art.

 Smargaid Maerd – 2002